HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mr. Cai is a junior majoring in **Automation** at Fuzhou University (China) and **Robotics** at Maynooth University (Ireland, Combined Degrees).
-Currently, Cai is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (ICATIP), advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
-His research interests are on the machine learning and its applications in industrial IoT.
+Mr. Cai is a junior majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University.
+Currently, Mr. Cai is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (ICATIP), advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
+His research interests are on the deep learning and its applications in industrial IoT.
 {style="text-align: justify;"}